 The UVI Senate is expected to play a pivotal role in the institution's decision-making process.
 The primary functions of the UVI Senate shall be governed by, and subject to the limitations imposed by federal laws, territorial laws, and mandates from the University of the Virgin Islands Board of Trustees.
-The UVI Senate shall provide broad based advice to the President and Cabinet on a broad range of issues including budgets, educational programs and standards, personnel policies, University community issues, strategic plans, facilities management and operation, and policies respecting faculty, staff and student.
-This broad charge brings virtually all campus policy matters within the purview of the UVI Senate.
-Advisory to the President, the UVI Senate may pass recommendations on a wide range of issues.
+The UVI Senate shall provide broad based advice to the President and Cabinet on a broad range of issues including budgets, educational programs and standards, personnel policies, University community issues, strategic plans, facilities management and operation, and policies respecting faculty, staff and student as appropriate.
+This broad charge brings virtually all campus policy matters within the purview of the UVI Senate except those areas of responsibility delineated by the bylaws of the respective stakeholder group.
+(More specifically the section of the most recently approved Faculty By-Laws approved by the Board of Advisory to the President, the UVI Senate may pass Trustees regarding authority). recommendations on a wide range of issues.
+The faculty association, staff council, and student government association shall at all times maintain their role as advocates for their respective constituencies as stated in the applicable legislation, bylaws, or policy manual; and shall execute all functions as outlined in the applicable legislation, bylaws, or policy manual.

-F. UVI Senate Ad Hoc Committees
+F. UVI Committees